Installation¶

 This section describes how to install the django-tinymce application in your Django project.

-application in your project, the tinymce application can use it as a browser
+The django-tinymce application requires a supported Django version.
+If you use the django-filebrowser application in your project, the tinymce application can use it as a browser when including media.

 import enchant